 Finally, once you own the stock, you can carefully watch for when you want to sell, or you can be less attentive if you aim to hold the stock for years.
 In fact, investors might relish when a stock drops because it may offer an attractive price to buy the stock.

-Five tips to help you protect your portfolio
+How to protect your portfolio

 Trading is difficult to succeed at, because there are many ways to screw it up.
 Whether trading or investing, here are some important tips to keep you from blowing up your portfolio.